ARLahan/django-project/README.rst

     $ pyvenv icecream

+This will install a Python 3.4 environment in the current location (e.g. /home/user/...).

-You will also need to ensure that the virtualenv has the project directory added to the path.
+You will also need to ensure that the pyvenv has the project directory added to the path.
 Adding the project directory will allow `django-admin.py` to be able to change settings using the `--settings` flag.